-My journey landed me in the Eastern Orthodox Church, of which I am now officially a communicant.
-I honestly didn’t think I would actually become Orthodox.
-However, in Orthodoxy, I have found what I was looking for to a greater extent than I ever thought possible.
+My journey landed me in the Eastern Orthodox Church.
+At the outset, I didn’t think I would become Orthodox.
+However, in Orthodoxy, I have found my spiritual home – to a greater extent than I ever thought possible.
 You can read about my journey into Orthodoxy here.

 If you wish to contact me, you can do so at: